Compliments lift spirits, ages you nicely

 I’m three, Lord, I’m four, Lord,

-I’m five hundred miles a way from home.
+I’m five hundred miles away from home.

 Continue reading